 Objective 4.5: Ensure protection of the Village's significant wildlife habitat resources by inventorying the resources, determining their current level of protection, and if necessary define them and establish standards for protection of them in the Land Development Code.
-P&Z Ongoing N/A 2 © 9 0 4 6 Objective 4.6: Coordinate with the Town, Region and State on efforts to establish air quality goals/objectives and encourage methods of air quality improvement.
-AD, P&Z, PW Ongoing N/A 2 (5) 6 2 4 5 Objective 4.7: Analyze the thrust faults to determine how properties in these areas should be managed for protection of aquifer recharge and minimizing undue property damage.
-P&Z Long Term Grants 2 (5) 6 2 3 4 5 Goal 5: Reduce greenhouse gas emissions contributing to climate change and adapt to become more resilient to a changing climate.
+P&Z Ongoing N/A 2 (S) 6 2 4 5 Objective 4.6: Coordinate with the Town, Region and State on efforts to establish air quality goals/objectives and encourage methods of air quality improvement.
+AD, P&Z, PW Ongoing N/A 2 2 4 6 Objective 4.7: Analyze the thrust faults to determine how properties in these areas should be managed for protection of aquifer recharge and minimizing undue property damage.
+P&Z Long Term Grants 2 (5) 6 2 3 4 6 Goal 5: Reduce greenhouse gas emissions contributing to climate change and adapt to become more resilient to a changing climate.
 2 (5) 6 2 6 Objective 5.1: Engage in climate mitigation strategies to reduce the region's contribution of greenhouse gases.
 For example, continue to implement policies that promote investment in transportation options that reduce emissions - such as sidewalks and bike lanes; and implement programs to increase urban forest canopy.
-ALL Ongoing PW, Capital Budget 2 s 2 3 4 5 Objective 5.2: Engage in climate adaptation strategies to help individuals, businesses and communities be able to withstand and bounce back from - or even take advantage of - the impacts of climate change.
+ALL Ongoing PW, Capital Budget 2 6 2 3 4 6 Objective 5.2: Engage in climate adaptation strategies to help individuals, businesses and communities be able to withstand and bounce back from - or even take advantage of - the impacts of climate change.
 For example, prepare and maintain plans for emergency operations, emergency response, business continuity and business recovery.
-ALL Ongoing PW, Capital Budget 2 5 6 2 5
+ALL Ongoing PW, Capital Budget 2 (5) 6 2 6

 Goal 6: Avoid new development in floodplains, fluvial erosion hazard areas, and land adjacent to streams, wetlands, and upland forests; eliminate the exacerbation of flooding and fluvial erosion; encourage protection and restoration of these areas; and plan for flood emergency preparedness and response.
-2 (5) 6 2 3 4 6 Objective 6.1: Continue to enforce the flood plain regulations to protect flood prone areas and minimize fluvial erosion.
-P&Z Ongoing N/A 2 (3) 6 2 3 4 6 Objective 6.2: Monitor the fluvial erosion hazard area south of Cascade Street that is not currently regulated by the flood plain regulations to determine if additional protections are needed.
-PW, WQ Ongoing N/A 2 (5) 6 2 3 4 5 Objective 6.3: Monitor all of the fluvial erosion areas to see how best to accommodate fluvial equilibrium and natural erosion processes while minimizing undue damage to property.
+2 (S) 6 2 3 4 5 Objective 6.1: Continue to enforce the flood plain regulations to protect flood prone areas and minimize fluvial erosion.
+P&Z Ongoing N/A 2 (5) 6 2 3 4 6 Objective 6.2: Monitor the fluvial erosion hazard area south of Cascade Street that is not currently regulated by the flood plain regulations to determine if additional protections are needed.
+PW, WQ Ongoing N/A 2 6 2 3 4 5 Objective 6.3: Monitor all of the fluvial erosion areas to see how best to accommodate fluvial equilibrium and natural erosion processes while minimizing undue damage to property.
 PW, WQ Ongoing N/A 2 (5) 6 2 3 4 6 Objective 6.4: Plan culvert replacements for any undersized culverts in conjunction with roadway improvements.
-PW, WQ Ongoing N/A 2 6 3 6 Objective 6.5: Review the Hazard Mitigation Plan on a regular basis and follow-up on action steps.
-ALL Ongoing N/A 2 6 3 6 Objective 6.6: Continue annual certification of the Emergency Operations Plan.
-AD Ongoing N/A 2 6 3 6 Education and Childcare TO THE RESERVE OF THE PARTY OF -6 - 1 200 H N. X Goal 1: Provide opportunities for access to quality education for all segments of the population and promote full use of all facilities.
-4 6 Objective 1.1: Coordinate new development with schools to minimize impacts P&Z Ongoing N/A (5) 6 Objective 1.2: Encourage the use of village facilities for adult education, workshops and career development RD, AD, PW, LB, SC Ongoing N/A 1 4 6
+PW, WQ Ongoing N/A 2 6 3 6 Objective 6.5: Review the Hazard Mitigation ALL Ongoing N/A 2 6 3 6 Objective 6.6: Continue annual certification of the Emergency Operations Plan.
+AD Ongoing N/A 2 6 3 6 Education and Childcare 4 Goal 1: Provide opportunities for access to quality education for all segments of the population and promote full use of all facilities.
+4) 6 Objective 1.1: Coordinate new development with schools to minimize impacts P&Z Ongoing N/A (4) (5) - 6 Objective 1.2: Encourage the use of village facilities for adult education, workshops and career development RD, AD, PW, LB, SC Ongoing N/A 1 4) 6